 Once you’re ready to complete your assignment, click on Submission at the top of the page, or Next at the bottom right.

-The submission section is where you can enter your answers or add the content that the assignment requires.
+The submission section is where you can enter your answers or add the content (image, code or external link) that the assignment requires.
 If at any point you want to save your assignment, and return to it at a later time, click on Save Draft at the bottom left hand of the page.
 What you have completed thus far will be saved.

 Once your assignment is finished, you can select whether you want to share it with your fellow students.
 If you click on the share with my fellow students box, then students will be able to post feedback on your assignment.